quiltdata/quilt/docs/api-reference/self-signed-certificates.md

 ## Mac OS X

-1. Direct your browser to an HTTPS website that uses the custom certificate.
+1. Direct your browser to an HTTPS website that uses a custom certificate.
 1. Click the lock icon in the address bar.
 1. Click View certificates and copy the certificate name to a safe place.
 1. Open Keychain Access and select System Keychains > System Roots